-Culture.pl breaks down for you an iconic piece of Fryderyk Chopin - a composition almost unrecognised by the music society of his times, nowadays considered to be groundbreaking and timeless.
-Why is this so?
-Let us seek a deeper insight into Sonata No. 2 and find out where Chopin managed to push the classical form’s boundaries further than anyone else before him.
+Culture.pl breaks down an iconic piece by Fryderyk Chopin – a composition almost unrecognised by the music society of his times, which is now considered to be groundbreaking and timeless.
+But why?
+We take a closer look at Sonata No. 2 in B flat Minor and find out what Chopin did to push the classical form’s boundaries further than anyone before.

 Chopin's 24 Preludes are universally recognized as some of the composer's most characteristic works.
 Not only are they quintessential of his style, but are also deeply tied with upheavals in Chopin's personal life at the time.

 Deeper insight into Chopin’s character and world

 The grand opening of the new permanent exhibition at Fryderyk Chopin’s Birthplace was held on 31 May at 12:00 PM.The exhibition was officially opened by Małgorzata Omilanowska – Minister of Culture and National Heritage, together with Artur Szklener – Director of The Fryderyk Chopin Institute.
 Read more about: New Exhibit at the Birthplace of Fryderyk Chopin